 What is a Materials Scientist?

 What does a Materials Scientist do?

 Researching the methods involved in forming, processing, and acquiring different materials for the development of other materials like telescope lenses, tooth fillings, eating plates, and so on falls under the job description of these scientists.
 They will study and report the effects of applied forces on alloys and other metals while also determining the tolerance and cause of material failure under certain shear, tension, and compression tests.
-A materials science professional will also talk with customers to determine what kind of material or materials will best fit their needs.
+A materials scientist will also talk with customers to determine what kind of material or materials will best fit their needs.

 These scientists are sometimes required to fill out grant proposals in order for the department to receive funding for research and development, while also determining the laboratory’s budget.
 They also have to make sure that all laboratory personnel follow all government and company safety standards.